-We offer our ABN Application services for $89 including GST.
+We offer our ABN Application services from $49.50.
 There is no Government fee associated with applying for an ABN, and it is possible to apply yourself for free on the Government's ABR website.

 So what’s so different between the government application and our application?
-We join the entire application into a single form for you, we help you process your application quickly (whether you have one or multiple registrations to be made), and we offer the support of chartered accountants and customer service agents throughout the process.
-The government will offer a seven plus page form, no support, and a huge degree of hassle if you even think of multiple registrations.
+We join the entire application into a single form for you, we help you process your application quickly (whether you have one or multiple registrations to be made), and we offer the support of chartered accountants and customer service agents throughout the process to ensure you are compliant.
+The government will offer a seven-plus page form, no support or advice, and a huge degree of hassle if you even think of multiple registrations.

 What is an ABN and why might you need one?

 The Australian Business Number (ABN) is a unique 11 digit identifier issued to all entities registered in the Australian Business Register (ABR).
 It is in many cases necessary for business owners because it helps people to access tax credits and fuel credits.
 It also provides an easy and automatic way to unite invoicing information.